qst0/ft_libgfx/README.md

 `gcc -Wall -Wextra -Werror -I minilibx -L minilibx -lmlx -framework OpenGL -framework AppKit main.c`

+Remember, where this line above says `minilibx` yours might say something like `minilibx_macos_sierra` it's simply the name of the folder with mlx built in it.
+Speaking of which, be sure to build mlx like so: `cd <mlxfolder>` `make`

 I certainly encourage you to figure out as much as you can with just the man pages and tinkering.

 But at a certain point, you should show what you've learned and learn from others.